Triton-AI/go-kart-real-time-controller/ROS2/src/tai_gokart_packet/design/Packet_API.md

 FB: 0xAD

-String log with severity level of info, warning, error or critical.
+String log with severity level of info, warning, error or fatal.
 The `c_str` content of the string cannot exceed 253 byte.
 The response to different severity levels is implementation-dependant.

 ## Configuration Payloads